-- (c) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (d) Employees may request pursuant to Article 13.09 to have the weekend off prior to or following their vacation.
-The employer will endeavour to schedule such request subject to the following: - i) Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (e) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the employee's vacation period, if the information is known by the employer - (f) At least two (2) of the employee's entitled weeks of vacation will be taken in allotments of one week (i.e., 1 week equals 5 vacation days.)
-The remaining vacation entitlement may be taken as single days or multiples thereof. - (g) The employer will give consideration to an employee's request for vacation between the period December 15 and January 15, provided the employee will be fulfilling their commitment to work either Christmas or New Year's. - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
-The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5)
+- (b) Requests for vacation shall not be unreasonably and/or arbitrarily withheld. - (c) Employees may request pursuant to Article 13.08 (a) to have the weekend off prior to or following their vacation.
+The employer will endeavour to schedule such request subject to the following: - Where the weekend off is granted and the employee was otherwise scheduled to work on those days, such extra days will be deemed to be vacation days; - ii) The employee must have such vacation entitlement available; and, - iii) The weekend off being requested must be contiguous with (i.e., consecutive with) the employee's original vacation. - (d) Prior to leaving on vacation, an employee shall be notified of the date and time on which to report back for work following vacation if the posted work schedule does not cover the

-days' vacation in advance of their entitlement date if requested and at the Employer's discretion.
+- employee's vacation period if the information is known by the employer. - (e) For the purposes of this section, the number of days' vacation shall be considered working days.
+Part-time employees shall receive a pro-rated vacation time entitlement, based upon the number of days regularly worked in a normal work week. - (f) No changes shall be allowed in the schedule except upon consent of the employees affected and the Employer. - (g) Employees who are on vacation shall not be called into work unless the employee has indicated that they are willing to work during this period of time prior to leaving on vacation. - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 The Employer agrees that employees may take their accumulated vacation entitlement in advance of the December 31 cut-off date provided that their previous year's vacation entitlement has already been taken.
+Such advancement of vacation shall be subject to the efficient operations of the nursing home and shall not conflict with any other employee's normal vacation period.
+Any overpayment of advance vacation may be recovered by the Employer. - 13.12 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover. - (c) During the first year of employment, a full-time employee with at least six (6) months of service may be granted up to five (5) days' vacation in advance of their entitlement date if requested and at the Employer's discretion.